timdamen/talks.timdamen.io/src/data/blog/examples/adding-new-post.md

 # frontmatter
 ---

-Here are some recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some recommendations, tips & ticks for creating new presentations in AstroPaper blog theme.

 <!-- [!code ++] -->
 ## Table of contents